object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

 :numref:`cyclic_group` illustrates :term:`composition`: on line 13
 :class:`~example_code.groups_basic.Element` is associated with a group object.
 This is a classic *has a* relationship: an element has a group.
-We might have attempted to construct this the other way around with classes having elements, however this would have immediately hit the issue that elements have exactly one group, while a group might have an unlimited number of elements.
+We might have attempted to construct this the other way around with groups having elements, however this would have immediately hit the issue that elements have exactly one group, while a group might have an unlimited number of elements.
 Object composition is typically most successful when the relationship is uniquely